hexops/freetype/README.md

 This is a fork of [freetype](https://gitlab.freedesktop.org/freetype/freetype), packaged for Zig.
 Unnecessary files have been deleted, and the build system has been replaced with build.zig.

+_Looking for Zig bindings to Freetype?_ See [mach/freetype](https://github.com/hexops/mach-freetype).

 ## Updating

 To update this repository, we run the following: